What is a Dental Bridge?

 Dental Bridges, also known as a fixed partial denture, are a dental restoration used to replace a missing tooth by joining permanently to adjacent teeth or dental implants.

 There are many different types of dental bridges, depending on how they are fabricated and the way in which they anchor to the adjacent teeth.
-Dental bridges are most commonly made using the indirect method of restoration by which the bridge is fabricated outside of the mouth and cemented in afterwards.
+Dental bridges are most commonly made using the indirect method of restoration by which the bridge is fabricated outside of the mouth and cemented in afterward.

 A dental bridge is fabricated by reducing the teeth on either side of the missing tooth or teeth by a preparation pattern determined by the location of the teeth and by the material from which the bridge is fabricated.
 In other words, the abutment teeth are reduced in size to accommodate the material to be used to restore the size and shape of the original teeth in a correct alignment and contact with the opposing teeth.